-Samsung's Galaxy Watch Active is great for quick notification management and fitness tracking, and it works great for music as well, thanks to Bluetooth and local media storage.
-Whether you want to listen to your favorite tunes on your weekly jog or take in a new audiobook, wireless headphones are a great addition to your Galaxy Watch Active.
+Samsung's smartwatches are great for managing notifications and track health and fitness, but they're also great for music playback, thanks to Bluetooth and local media storage.
+So whether you want to listen to your favorite tunes on your weekly jog or take in a new audiobook, these are the best wireless headphones for your Galaxy Watch.

-The Galaxy Buds are Samsung's truly wireless earbuds that pair great with the Watch Active.
-They're incredibly portable and the wireless charging carrying case packs an additional seven hours of battery life inside.
-The Galaxy Buds are water-resistant, tunable within the software, and come in a variety of colors.
+Samsung's beans-style wireless earbuds pair nicely with its various Galaxy Watch models.
+They're incredibly portable, last for eight hours on a charge, and the wireless charging case holds an additional 21 hours of juice inside.
+The Galaxy Buds Live are water-resistant, tunable within the software, and even feature active noise canceling.

-Jaybird has been making quality headphones for quite some time, and the X4s are no exception.
-You can get a full eight hours of battery life on a single charge, and top it back up in just two hours.
-They're also sweat- and rain-proof, making these earbuds great for any active lifestyle.
+Jaybird has been making quality headphones for quite some time, and the Vista 2 are no exception.
+You can get a full eight hours of battery life on a single charge with ANC on, with another 16 hours stored in the charging case.
+They're also among the most ruggedized buds available, making them great for any active lifestyle.

-If you're hoping to get the signature Bose sound in a much smaller and workout-friendly package, look no further than the SoundSports.
-Like the Jaybirds, the Soundsports are sweat- and weather-resistant, and the gel tips are wholly designed with comfort and stability in mind, with optional wings that keep them in your ears.
+If you're hoping to get the signature Bose sound in a much smaller and workout-friendly package, look no further than the Sport Earbuds.
+Like the Jaybirds, the Soundsports are sweat- and weather-resistant, and the gel tips are designed with comfort and stability in mind, with soft-tip wings that keep them in your ears.

 When you should use earbuds

-One of the main reasons to use the Watch Active with headphones is for convenience; while there's no cellular model available, the Watch Active still works well over Wi-Fi and can even store music locally, making it great for listening to music.
-Earbuds are just as portable as your watch, with most pairs able to be tucked into a pocket or carried in a small case.
+One of the main reasons to use a Galaxy Watch with headphones is for the convenience of keeping your phone away when you don't need it.
+Both cellular and Wi-Fi-only model Galaxy Watch models can store music locally or stream from various services like Spotify, making them great for listening to music on a run without your phone.
+Earbuds are just as portable as your watch, where you can easily tuck most pairs into a pocket or carry them in a small case.

-While they're bulkier than their earbud counterparts, it's generally accepted that larger, over-the-ear headphones like the Sony 1000XM3 or V-MODA Crossfade Wireless offer significantly better audio quality and better sealing around your ear.
-If you're willing to look past the large size and high cost, these headphones are among the best ways to experience wireless audio.
+While they're bulkier than their earbud counterparts, it's generally accepted that larger, over-ear headphones like the Sony WH-1000XM4 offer significantly better audio quality and seal off ambient noise around your ear.
+So if you're willing to look past the large size and high cost, these headphones are among the best ways to experience wireless audio.

-Those Sony headphones also offer active noise canceling, completely shutting out sounds from your surrounding environment, along with the ability to selectively filter sounds back into the headphones, allowing you to hold conversations while listening to music.
-If you're not willing to spend $350 on headphones, though, the Jabra Moves are another excellent option for a fraction of the price.
+Those Sony headphones also offer active noise canceling (ANC), blocking out sounds from your surrounding environment, along with the ability to filter sounds selectively back into the headphones, allowing you to hold conversations while listening to music.
+If you're not willing to spend hundreds on headphones, though, the Soundcore Life Q30 are another excellent option for a fraction of the price.